mamnunam/gen_ai_courses/rag_course_deeplearning_ai/RAG_Index.md

 ## Glossary

+**Agentic RAG** — Multi-LLM workflow where each LLM does one specialized task (routing, evaluation, generation, citation).
+Patterns: sequential, conditional, iterative, parallel.

+**ALCE** — Automatic LLMs' Citation Evaluation benchmark.
+Tests citation quality, correctness, and fluency.

 **Alpha** — Weaviate hybrid search blend parameter. `0.0` = pure BM25, `1.0` = pure vector, `0.5` = equal blend.

+**Attention** — Mechanism in a transformer where every token weights every other token's contribution to its meaning.
+The conceptual heart of the architecture.

 **Auto-instrument** — `register(auto_instrument=True)` in Phoenix/OpenTelemetry automatically traces all `openai.chat.completions.create()` calls without extra span code.

+**Autoregressive** — Each generated token is appended to the input, and the next token is predicted given the full updated sequence.

+**Bi-encoder** — Default semantic retriever architecture: query and document are embedded separately, then compared by cosine similarity.
+Fast but less precise than cross-encoders.

 **BM25** — Best Match 25.
 Sparse keyword-based retrieval.
-Scores documents by term frequency + inverse document frequency.
+Scores documents by term frequency + inverse document frequency, with two refinements (TF saturation via `k₁`, length normalization via `b`).
 Strong on exact matches and rare terms.

 **Chain** — OpenInference span kind for multi-step orchestration functions (e.g., `answer_query`).

+**Chain-of-Thought (CoT)** — Prompting pattern triggering step-by-step reasoning ("Let's think step by step").
+Improves quality on multi-step problems.

 **Chunking** — Splitting documents into smaller pieces before embedding.
 Required when text exceeds the embedding model's token limit (512 for `bge-base-en-v1.5`).

+**ColBERT** — Contextualized Late Interaction Over BERT.
+One vector per token; scores via MaxSim (each query token finds its closest doc token; sum maxes).
+Near-cross-encoder quality at decent speed; high storage cost.

+**ContextCite** — Tool that attributes each generated sentence back to retrieved documents.
+Useful for citation generation and evaluation.

+**Context-aware chunking** — LLM-augmented chunking that adds a brief context label to each chunk before embedding.
+Highest-value chunking improvement.

+**Contrastive training** — How embedding models learn: push positive pairs together, pull negative pairs apart in vector space.

 **Cosine similarity** — Measures the angle between two vectors: `(A·B) / (‖A‖·‖B‖)`.
 Range: −1 to 1.
 Used for embedding comparison; ignores magnitude.

+**Cross-encoder** — Reranking architecture: query + document are concatenated and run through the model together.
+Much higher quality than bi-encoders; doesn't scale beyond ~100 candidates.

 **Dense retrieval** — Synonym for semantic search.
 Queries and documents are both embedded; similarity measured by dot product or cosine distance.

+**Dot product** — Third distance metric beyond cosine and Euclidean.
+Un-normalized form of cosine similarity.

 **Embedding** — A fixed-length vector (e.g., 768 dimensions) that encodes semantic meaning.
 Similar texts → nearby vectors.

+**Faithfulness** — RAGAS metric measuring whether response claims are supported by retrieved documents.
+Primary anti-hallucination metric.

 **Few-shot classification** — Prompt pattern that gives the LLM labeled examples + category definitions and asks it to classify a new input in one or two tokens (`temperature=0`, `max_tokens=10`).

+**Fine-tuning** — Adjusting model weights via Supervised Fine-Tuning (SFT) on labeled examples.
+Teaches *style* and *task patterns* well; teaches new facts poorly.
+Compare to RAG (knowledge injection).

+**GLINER** — Generalist and Lightweight NER model used for query parsing (extracting entities from user queries).

 **Greedy decoding** — Default generation: always pick the highest-probability next token.
-Deterministic but repetitive.
+Deterministic but can fall into repetition loops.

 **HNSW** — Hierarchical Navigable Small World.
-The approximate nearest-neighbor index algorithm used by Weaviate.
+Approximate nearest-neighbor index used by Weaviate.
+Stacks NSW graphs at decreasing sparsity for logarithmic scaling.

+**HyDE** — Hypothetical Document Embeddings.
+Generate a hypothetical answer with an LLM, embed *that*, search with the hypothetical-answer vector.
+Closes the query-doc domain mismatch.

 **Hybrid search** — Combining sparse (BM25) and dense (vector) retrieval, typically via RRF or a weighted blend.

 **LLM (Large Language Model)** — The "Generate" step of RAG.
 Takes the augmented prompt (query + retrieved context) and produces the final answer.

+**LLM Arena** — chat.lmsys.org.
+Pairwise human evaluation of LLMs producing an ELO-style leaderboard.

+**LLM-as-judge** — Evaluator pattern where an LLM scores outputs of another LLM.
+Cheap, flexible, biased toward own model family.

+**Logit bias** — Direct per-token override of LLM probabilities.
+Used to ban tokens or boost classifier labels.

+**MAP@K** — Mean Average Precision at K. Captures both how many relevant docs were found *and* ranking quality.

+**Matryoshka quantization** — Vector dimensions sorted by information density at training time; use first N dims for fast retrieval, full vector for rerank.

+**MMLU** — Massive Multitask Language Understanding benchmark.
+57 subjects, multiple choice.

+**MRR** — Mean Reciprocal Rank. `1 / (rank of first relevant doc)`, averaged across queries.
+Right metric when only the top result matters.

+**NER** — Named Entity Recognition.
+Extracting people/places/dates/organizations from queries for use as metadata filters.

 **Nucleus sampling** — See *Top-p*.